And when you are done looking at this site for the Scots input on football world-wide, here are two more.

 Gray, Murcia and Eagles

-If there is one weakness of the otherwise inestimable website, Futbolteca, the on-line encyclopedia of Spanish football, it is think too Hispanic.
-It has had a tendency, as is the case elsewhere in the Latin world, not to understand the distinction between English and British and therefore Scottish.
+If there is one weakness of the otherwise inestimable website, Futbolteca, the on-line encyclopedia of Spanish football, it is to think too Hispanic.
+There is a tendency, as is the case elsewhere in the Latin world, not to understand the distinction between English and British and therefore Scottish.
 But in this case there is no such confusion.
 With regard to the introduction of football to Murcia, the section of Mediterranean coast between the provinces of Valencia and Almeria, one of the most important contributors is a Scot and he is recognised as just such.
-But more than that he is also the owner, albeit since his death notional, of the oldest football ground in Spain that is still in use as such.
-It is called Estadio El Rubial, is in the coastal town Aguilas, is the current home of Aguilas FC, playing in Spain's fourth tier, and on its seaward side runs, Calle Juan Gray, John Gray St. And therein lies a tale.
+But more than that he is also the owner, albeit since his death notional, of the oldest football ground, note not stadium, in Spain that is still in use as such.
+It is now called Estadio El Rubial, "The Blond, the question, why, is in the coastal town Aguilas, is the current home of Aguilas FC, playing in Spain's fourth tier, and on its seaward side, a couple of hundred yards from the town's glorious beach, runs, Calle Juan Gray, John Gray St. And therein lies a tale.
 John Gray, John Watson Gray, gave the ground, on which the stadium stands, to the town on the one condition, one which is not exactly a long-shot as it has turned out given Spanish enthusiasms.
 It was that as long as one amongst the citizenry continued to play sport the land could not be sold.

 The direct cause of the Murcian arrival of the beautiful game was mining and the railway.
 Indirectly it was grass.
 As from the 1830s the paper-making industries of England and Scotland expanded they needed more Esparto grass.
 Algeria and the Mediterranean coast of Spain are ideal for its growing.
 All that was needed was transport and organisation and that is where shipping companies, agents and merchants began to arrive.
 The bulk seem to have been British and many of them Scots, home and Diasporan, particularly to Cartagena, fifty miles to the north of Aguilas but gradually transferring southwards.
 Amongst the names were Noble, Hope, Johnston, Murray, McNaughton, Stirling , Malcolm, MacMurray, Macfarlane and MacLean.